Annapurna Himalayan Trek – 10 Days

 - You can also use this tour as a base for a tailor-made itinerary.
 For example, we could add on more time exploring the Kathmandu Valley or relaxing in Pokhara, or add some wildlife safaris in Chitwan or Bardia National Parks.
 We can also adjust the trekking route and add some exciting white water rafting on the Seti, Trisuli or Bhote Koshi rivers.
 To discuss your ideas or to get some suggestions from one of our travel consultants, please fill in our tailor-made request form.

-Airport / Hotel / Airport pick up & drop off service by private tourist vehicle.
+Airport / Hotel / Airport pick up & drop off service by a private tourist vehicle

-Standard twin sharing accommodation in a three star hotel in Kathmandu (3 nights only) and Pokhara (2 nights only) including breakfast
+Standard twin-sharing accommodation in a three-star hotel in Kathmandu (3 nights only) and Pokhara (2 nights only) including breakfast

-Guided city tour in Kathmandu by private tourist vehicle.
+Guided city tour in Kathmandu valley by a private tourist vehicle

-All your standard Meals during the trek (Breakfast, Lunch and Dinner).
+All standard meals during the trek (Breakfast, lunch and dinner)

-Local Ace the Himalaya licensed English speaking guide.
+Local Ace the Himalaya licensed English-speaking trekking guide

 Price Does not Include

-Nepal entry visa; you can obtain a visa easily upon your arrival at Tribhuwan International Airport in Kathmandu.
-(Tourist Visa with Multiple Entries for 15 days can be obtained by paying US $ 25 or equivalent foreign currency.
-Similarly, Tourist Visa with Multiple Entries for 30 days and 90 days can be obtained by paying US $40 and $ 100 respectively.
-Please bring 2 copies of passport size photos).
+Nepal entry visa; you can obtain the visa easily upon your arrival at Tribhuwan International Airport in Kathmandu (Tourist Visa with Multiple Entries for 15 days can be obtained by paying USD 25 or equivalent foreign currency.
+Similarly, Tourist Visa with Multiple Entries for 30 days and 90 days can be obtained by paying USD 40 and 100 respectively.
+Please bring 2 copies of passport size photos.)